confluentinc/ksql/docs-md/index.md

 ksqlDB greatly reduces the operational complexity required to build stream processing applications, which enables you to build real-time systems without requiring significant time and overhead.
-It combines the power of real-time stream processing with the approachable feel of a relational database, through a familiar, lightweight SQL syntax.
+It combines the power of real-time stream processing with the approachable feel of a database, through a familiar, lightweight SQL syntax.
 And because ksqlDB is natively powered by
 {{ site.aktm }}, it seamlessly leverages the underlying, battle-tested event streaming platform.